 Trish is responsible for front-line information and advice service in Education & Welfare for students on campus.
 Trish is responsible for the provision of accurate and appropriate advice and information to students in relation to welfare and education matters, in line with TU Dublin SU CLG policies and practice in terms of confidentiality, boundaries, record-keeping and excellent customer service.

-Trish is also responsible for the administration of the Class Rep system and local democracy (including elections) the campus.
+Trish is also responsible for the administration of the Class Rep system and local democracy (including elections) on the Bolton Street Campus.